-Canon 200D versus Panasonic FZ100
+Canon 200D vs Panasonic FZ100

-The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-FZ100 are two digital cameras that were revealed to the public, respectively, in June 2017 and July 2010.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-FZ100 are two digital cameras that were officially introduced, respectively, in June 2017 and July 2010.
 The 200D is a DSLR, while the FZ100 is a fixed lens compact.
 The cameras are based on an APS-C (200D) and a 1/2.3-inch (FZ100) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 14 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 14 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ100 is notably smaller (10 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the FZ100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ100 has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon 200D||122 mm||93 mm||70 mm||453 g||650||n||Jun 2017||549|

 |4.||Canon 2000D||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449|